3. Affordable and accessible housing: In 2040, all Minneapolis residents will be able to afford and access quality housing throughout the city.

 Racial disparities persist in all aspects of housing.
 Until the 1960s, zoning regulations, racially discriminatory housing practices, and federal housing policies worked together to determine who could live in single-family houses in “desirable” neighborhoods.
 These determinations were based on race and have shaped the opportunities granted to multiple generations of Minneapolis residents.

-Following the Great Depression in 1934, redlining and other loan underwriting guidance from the federal government steered where the direction of private investment in housing could occur, this direction was called redlining.
-This practice prevented denied access to mortgages in areas with where Jews, African-Americans, and other minorities lived, as well as in the more densely populated and mixed-use parts of the city.
+Following the Great Depression in 1934, guidance from the federal government steered where private investment in housing could occur, this direction was called redlining.
+This practice denied access to mortgages in areas where Jews, African-Americans, and other minorities lived, as well as in the more densely populated and mixed-use parts of the city.
 Related guidance in Federal Housing Administration (FHA) underwriting manuals encouraged the segregation of land uses, also known as zoning, in order to reduce the financial risk of backing single family home loans near land uses deemed undesirable, such as factories and even multifamily housing.
 This guidance, from 1934, reinforced the approach that Minneapolis and other cities in the United States began years earlier through the introduction of zoning ordinances.

-These policies and regulations left a lasting effect on shaped the physical characteristics of the city Minneapolis and the financial well-being status of its residents.
-Areas of Minneapolis with higher densities and a mix of land uses experienced disinvestment, in part because banks did not lend in those areas.
-On the outskirts of the city, a post-Depression development pattern emerged with little variation in housing types and density and with few areas for commercial development.
-Today, Although racially segregated housing is no longer enforced in these “desirable” neighborhoods the zoning map in these areas remains largely unchanged from the an era of intentional racial segregation in which discrimination was legal, and still contributes to disparities communities of color and indigenous people experience today such as, access to commercial goods and services, quality housing, and public transportation.
-The City wishes to reverse the effects of these historical policies and create a more diverse, equitable and affordable housing supply for all residents, including residents of color and indigenous residents.
+These policies and regulations shaped the physical characteristics of Minneapolis and the financial status of its residents.
+Although racially segregated housing is no longer enforced in these “desirable” neighborhoods the zoning map remains largely unchanged from an era in which discrimination was legal, and still contributes to disparities communities of color and indigenous people experience today such as, access to commercial goods and services, quality housing, and public transportation.

-To achieve the goal of residents affordable and accessible housing To address these issues, the City of Minneapolis will expand opportunities to increase the housing supply in a way that meets to meet changing needs and desires.
+To address these issues, the City of Minneapolis will expand opportunities to increase the housing supply in a way that meets changing needs and desires.
 This means allowing more housing options, especially in areas that lack choice and areas with access to frequent and fast transit, employment, and goods and services.
-It also means creating and expanding new resources and tools to create and preserve affordable housing and produce and preserve affordable housing, to minimize the displacement of existing residents, and to ensure housing is maintained to promote health and safety.
-The City will also need to invest in its residents, especially residents of color and indigenous residents, to ensure that barriers to housing are identified and removed it identifies and removes barriers to accessing and retaining housing.
+It also means creating and expanding new resources and tools to produce and preserve affordable housing, to minimize the displacement of existing residents, and to ensure housing is maintained to promote health and safety.
+The City will also need to invest in its residents, especially residents of color and indigenous residents, to ensure that it identifies and removes barriers to accessing and retaining housing.

 Access to Housing